Term FF-004

 The Foundations Assessment includes an explicit AI readiness score that identifies the specific platform gaps most likely to be amplified by the AI tools already in the organization or about to be adopted.
 The score is not about AI capabilities.
 It is about delivery reliability, signal integrity, and cognitive absorption as preconditions for AI benefit.

 The AI metrics framework Clouditive instruments on every engagement tracks throughput quality coupling as the direct signal of which direction the mirror is pointing.
-Decoupling throughput from quality is the measurement that shows whether AI is producing the 3.4 percent gain or the 7.2 percent loss.
+Decoupling throughput from quality is the measurement that shows whether AI adoption is compounding code quality or compounding stability loss.

 Source